 The process of selecting a coloured gemstone is quite different to a diamond.
 So whether it is an emerald or a tsavorite that you desire, it is important to consult with a coloured gemstone expert.
 An expert can:

 - recommend the right gemstone to suit your taste, lifestyle and budget

 - ethically source the gemstone of your choice

 - design a setting that maximises the beauty of your stone.

-To discuss a bespoke design or to enquire about a piece you have seen on this website, please complete an enquiry form or send an email to firstname.lastname@example.org and it will be our absolute pleasure to assist you.
+To discuss a bespoke design or to enquire about a piece you have seen on this website, please complete an enquiry form or send an email to firstname.lastname@example.org and it will be my absolute pleasure to assist you.